DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Introduction

-In this paper, we investigate the effectiveness of SimCLR \citep{chen-simclr}, which makes latent representations of heavily augmented versions of the same tile similar while making the latent representations of heavily augmented versions of different tiles distinct.
+In this paper, we investigate the performance increase offered by SimCLR \citep{chen-simclr}, which makes latent representations of heavily augmented versions of the same tile similar while making the latent representations of heavily augmented versions of different tiles distinct.
 SimCLR is used to pre-train a feature extractor without any spatial annotations or WSI-level labels.
 This feature extractor is evaluated and compared to the commonly used ImageNet pre-trained feature extractor on the downstream task of HRD and MSI classification.
-We research its relative effectiveness when finetuning the feature extractor with noisy WSI label tile-supervision, and in the case when we freeze the feature extractor to perform Attention-Based Deep Multiple Instance Learning (DeepMIL, \cite{ilse-deepmil}) on the tiles of a WSI.
+We research its relative effectiveness when finetuning the feature extractor with noisy WSI label tile-supervision in a dataset with and without tumor annotations.
+Additionally, we evaluate its performance increase in the case when we freeze the feature extractor to perform Attention-Based Deep Multiple Instance Learning (DeepMIL, \cite{ilse-deepmil}) on the tiles of a WSI.
 Finally, we propose a feature variability-aware variant of DeepMIL, which models tumor heterogeneity and further increases performance.